 What does it mean to be authoritative?
 Well ask Google, Google is the number one determiner of authority online.
 Number two is the faceless hordes who forward or click on links and the services that attempt to measure or quantify these clicks such as the latest Web 2.0 darling, Klout.
 Authority is the third most important quality to strive for in your writing after timeliness and timelessness.

-This post has gotten too long or is in danger of becoming too long, but I’m not writing for fame and fortune and I’m not interested in converting the nonbelievers.
+This post has gotten too long, but I’m not writing for fame and fortune and I’m not interested in converting the nonbelievers.
 I only want to help a few people avoid some of the mistakes I and others have made.
 Another key point to remember, especially if you dream of the book deal or public speaking gigs, is don’t give away all your best stuff for free.

 Online anonymity is largely a fallacy.

 In 2011 you can’t neglect social networking websites.
 Relying on Googlebot to index your stuff and then send the hordes your way used to work and it still can, but Googlebot can be a fickle mistress and over reliance on any one source of readers (or revenue) is unwise.
 Even before Twitter or Facebook existed, shameless self promotion worked.
-It may annoy or piss off a few people, but most media whores are more successful than their critics who call them things like media whores.
+It may annoy or piss off a few people, but most media whores are more successful than their critics who call them names like “media whores”.

 It can be a fine line to walk but you need to leverage your existing social network and grow your network.
 In simple terms this means you have to Tweet and cross-post to Facebook at least once and a while as those two websites have Klout and many, many, loyal users.
 These loyal users are potential fans and even possibly a revenue source.
 You need to court them and remind them occasionally that you blog and that you are an authoritative expert on the topic your blog focuses on.

-My final piece of advice before I hit publish, besides proofread your damn posts, is to participate in the blogosphere, leave comments, link to other blogs you like, even ones you don’t like, even dare to link to the dreaded competition for top spot in Google for your pet favourite keyword.
+My final piece of advice before I hit publish, besides proofread your damn posts, is to participate in the blogosphere, leave comments, link to other blogs you admire, even ones you don’t, even dare to link to the dreaded competition for top spot in Google for your pet favourite keyword.

 No blog is an island.